goldbergyoni/nodebestpractices/README.turkish.md

 <br/><br/>

-## ![✔] 2.11 Fail fast, validate arguments using a dedicated library
+## ![✔] 2.11 Fail fast, Özel bir kütüphane kullanarak argümanları doğrula

 **TL;DR:** This should be part of your Express best practices – Assert API input to avoid nasty bugs that are much harder to track later.
 The validation code is usually tedious unless you are using a very cool helper library like Joi